armory/docs/content/en/includes/armory-operator/operator-compat-matrix.md

 | < 1.21                     | <= 1.6.x                       | <= 2.28.0                         |
 | >= 1.21                    | >= 1.7.x                       | All Supported Enterprise Versions |

-For guidance on upgrading the Operator, consult our {{< linkWithTitle "op-manage-operator.md" >}} guide.
+For guidance on upgrading the Operator, consult the {{< linkWithTitle "op-manage-operator.md" >}} guide.